Thomas Alexander Barns: Career

 He married Margery, the daughter of Frederick Cory, and they had one son and one daughter.

+His first wife, H. Elizabeth Barns, published the book "Naju of the Nile" in 1924.

 His wife was an active participant in his expeditions to Africa to collect butterflies.
-According to Sir Alan Lascelles, private secretary to Edward VIII when he was the Prince of Wales, Margery Barns was seduced by the future King of England during the Prince's tour of Africa in 1928.
+According to Sir Alan Lascelles, private secretary to Edward VIII when he was the Prince of Wales, Mrs. Barnes was seduced by the future King of England during the Prince's tour of Africa in 1928.

-He died in Chicago in 1930, struck by a taxi-cab.
+He died in Chicago in 1930, struck by a taxi-cab driver.
 An obituary in The Entomologist called him "A notable and inspiring figure among the naturalists, geographers and sportsmen of Africa".